What is chytrid fungus?

 Chytrid (pronounced kit-rid) fungus (Batrachochytrium dendrobatidis

-) causes the disease known as chytridiomycosis or chytrid infection which currently threatens Tasmania's native amphibians.
+) causes the disease known as chytridiomycosis or chytrid infection which is a threat to Tasmania's native amphibians.
 The fungus infects the skin of frogs destroying its structure and function, and can ultimately cause death.
-Sporadic deaths occur in some frog populations, and 100 per cent mortality occurs in other populations.

 What is the threat to Tasmanian frogs?